Qasem Soleimani: Under international law

 The United States, as a member of the United Nations, has ratified the Charter of the United Nations and, therefore, is bound by its provisions.
-Agnès Callamard, United Nations Special Rapporteur on extrajudicial, summary or arbitrary executions, and Director of Columbia University's Global Freedom of Expression project, researched the alleged legal basis for the killing of Soleimani advanced by the United States government and stated that the Soleimani's killing could have been justified under international law only if it had been a response to an "imminent threat."
+Agnès Callamard, United Nations Special Rapporteur on extrajudicial, summary or arbitrary executions, and Director of Columbia University's Global Freedom of Expression project, researched the alleged legal basis for the killing of Soleimani advanced by the United States government and stated that Soleimani's killing could have been justified under international law only if it had been a response to an "imminent threat."
 However, she said that the United States had provided no evidence to support that contention.
 "Absent an actual imminent threat to life, the course of action taken by the U.S. was unlawful," Callamard wrote in a report that she presented in July 2020 to the U.N.
 Human Rights Council in Geneva.
 The Trump administration's February 2020 memorandum to Congress was "remarkably vague and inconsequential as far as a possible imminent threat is concerned," Ms. Callamard wrote in the report.
 "Even at the most basic level, the U.S. did not demonstrate that striking Suleimani was 'necessary.'"

 Callamard also concluded that the killing sets an alarming precedent—it was the first targeted drone killing of a senior foreign government official on the territory of a third country.
 The world now faced "the very real prospect that states may opt to 'strategically' eliminate high-ranking military officials outside the context of a 'known' war, and seek to justify the killing on the grounds of the target's classification as a 'terrorist' who posed a potential future threat," Callamard said in her report.
 Also, she noted that scores of countries and many non-state actors now have operational drones, and that drones kill many non-combatants for every person targeted.